Wood Fired Pizza

 INGREDIENTS

-2 each Heirloom Tomatoes, cored and diced medium
+2 each Heirloom tomatoes, cored and diced medium

 ½ each Shallot, peeled and diced small

-8 ounces Salametti or Soppressata, sliced thin
+8 ounces Salametti or soppressata, sliced thin

-½ cup Wild Baby Arugula
+½ cup Wild baby arugula

-2 cups Grated Mozzarella Cheese
+2 cups Grated mozzarella cheese

-1 ounce Extra Virgin Olive Oil
+1 ounce Extra virgin olive oil

-1 bottle Valette Sonoma Coast Pinot Noir*
+1 bottle Valette Wines Pinot Noir*

-Flour, all purpose
+As needed Flour, all purpose

 PREPARATION

 The key here is simplicity.
 In a small sauce pan over medium heat add the olive oil, diced shallot and a bit of salt and pepper.
 Once the shallots are half cooked, add the diced tomatoes and cook for an additional 5 minutes.
 Remove from the heat, adjust seasonings and cool.
+Set aside.

 *I make this during the peak summer months when tomatoes are in peak flavor, freeze the sauce and enjoy all winter.